hackrmomo/home_server_config/README.md

-# infrared_config
+# home_server_config

-Just some config files for a local reverse proxy for home-run minecraft servers :)
+Just some config files for a home server that'll run some game server instances and some other databases and services